-If you have a greenhouse, or are thinking about getting one, it is safe to assume that you are more than just a dabbler when it comes to cultivating your own plants or vegetables.
-Sadly the British climate is not always ideal when it comes growing all-year round, which is why having a quality greenhouse that will adequately protect your plants, whilst also allowing in and trapping ample light and heat is so important.
+If you have a greenhouse or are thinking about getting one, it is safe to assume that you are more than just a dabbler when it comes to cultivating your own plants or vegetables.
+Sadly the British climate is not always ideal when it comes to growing all year round, which is why having a quality greenhouse that will adequately protect your plants, whilst also allowing in and trapping ample light and heat is so important.

 But acrylic is not the only plastic that threatens to steal glass’ position as the number one Greenhouse material.
 Polycarbonate Greenhouse Panels have been gaining popularity for some time now, and it’s clear why from little more than a passing glance.
 For instance, polycarbonate sheets have long been renowned for their transparent clarity and their impressive resistance to the effects of weathering and low temperatures; making them a more-than-qualified glass panel substitute.

 Needless to say, polycarbonate is stronger, lighter and more flexible than glass, so its only real competition comes from acrylic.
 The acrylic Vs. polycarbonate argument is one that comes up often, but honestly, the reason why one has not superseded the other is that they both excel in different areas.
 For example, acrylic is less dear than polycarbonate and can be sawn, cut, drilled, etc. with greater ease, whereas polycarbonate boasts a far greater resistance to physical and chemical damage, making it easier to keep clean and clear.